-The Commercial National Bank, designed by noted Washington architect Waddy B. Wood in 1917, is an excellent, early example of the simplified and stylized classicism that distinguishes some of Washington's most noteworthy early 20th century buildings.
+The Commercial National Bank, designed by noted Washington architect Waddy B. Wood in 1917, is an excellent early example of the simplified and stylized classicism that distinguishes some of Washington's most noteworthy early 20th century buildings.
 Commerical National Bank was among the first major buildings in Washington to embody the characteristics of this stripped classicism.

 DC Inventory: July 16, 1986